vippsas/vipps-partner/README.md

 As a partner, you manage transactions on behalf of Vipps merchants.
-Vipps provides you with _partner keys_, which allow you to use your own API credentials to make API calls on behalf of your merchants (i.e., the sales units that are linked to you as a partner).
+Vipps provides you with _partner keys_, which allow you to use your own API credentials to make API calls on behalf of your merchants (i.e., the sales units that are connected to you as a partner).

 See: [Partner keys](partner-keys.md).